MPACT-ORG/mpact-compiler/README.md

 The MPACT project's main objective is to dramatically reduce the effort required to create highly optimizing HPC and ML compilers for a large class of architectures using LLVM and MLIR.
-We will do this by providing a declarative language-based mechanism for collecting and expressing critical aspects of a target architecture in a way that can be reasoned about and leveraged by all passes in both MLIR and LLVM.
+We do this by providing a declarative language-based mechanism for collecting and expressing critical aspects of a target architecture in a way that can be reasoned about and leveraged by all passes in both MLIR and LLVM.